nataliedoss/Manifold-spectral-clustering/README.md

 # Manifold spectral clustering

-This is a Python3 implementation of the algorithm in <a href="https://github.com/nataliedoss/Thesis/main.pdf" download>"Chapter 4: Mixtures of manifolds: kernel spectral clustering and refinement."
+This is a Python3 implementation of the algorithm in <a href="https://github.com/nataliedoss/Thesis/main.pdf" download>Chapter 4: Mixtures of manifolds: kernel spectral clustering and refinement.

 ## External Dependencies: